Thorbieey/Password-Generator/README.md

 * The JavaScript code prompts user for character types.

-* The JavaScript code validates users option to add aracter types lowercase, uppercase, numeric and/or special characters.
+* The JavaScript code validates users option to add lowercase, uppercase, numeric and/or special characters.

 * The code must ensure user selects atleast one of the character type options.